Str2Str: A Score-based Framework for Zero-shot Protein Conformation Sampling: Abstract

 \section{Abstract}

-The dynamic nature of proteins is crucial for determining their biological functions and properties, and molecular dynamics (MD) simulations stand as a predominant tool to study such phenomena.
-By utilizing empirically derived force fields, MD simulations explore the conformational space through numerically evolving the system along MD trajectories.
-However, the high-energy barrier of the force fields can hamper the exploration of MD, resulting in inadequately sampled ensemble.
-In this paper, we propose leveraging score-based generative models (SGMs) trained on general protein structures to perform protein conformational sampling to complement traditional MD simulations.
-We argue that SGMs can provide a novel framework as an alternative to traditional enhanced sampling methods by learning multi-level score functions, which directly sample a diversity-controllable ensemble of conformations.
-We demonstrate the effectiveness of our approach on several benchmark systems by comparing the results with long MD trajectories and state-of-the-art generative structure prediction models.
-Our framework provides new insights that SGMs have the potential to serve as an efficient and simulation-free methods to study protein dynamics.
+The dynamic nature of proteins is crucial for determining their biological functions and properties, for which Monte Carlo (MC) and molecular dynamics (MD) simulations stand as predominant tools to study such phenomena.
+By utilizing empirically derived force fields, MC or MD simulations explore the conformational space through numerically evolving the system via Markov chain or Newtonian mechanics.
+However, the high-energy barrier of the force fields can hamper the exploration of both methods by the rare event, resulting in inadequately sampled ensemble without exhaustive running.
+Existing learning-based approaches perform direct sampling yet heavily rely on target-specific simulation data for training, which suffers from high data acquisition cost and poor generalizability.
+Inspired by simulated annealing, we propose \method, a novel structure-to-structure translation framework capable of zero-shot conformation sampling with roto-translation equivariant property.
+Our method leverages an amortized denoising score matching objective trained on general crystal structures and has no reliance on simulation data during both training and inference.
+Experimental results across several benchmarking protein systems demonstrate that {\method} outperforms previous state-of-the-art generative structure prediction models and can be orders of magnitude faster compared to long MD simulations.
+Our open-source implementation is available at \url{https://github.com/lujiarui/Str2Str}.